 Your kitchen idea file is where you will capture inspiration, separate wants and needs into an organized plan, and insure against losing track of details.
-Whether your project is years down the road or you plan on using your new kitchen in just a few weeks, begin here.
+Whether your project is years down the road or you plan on starting in just a few weeks, an idea file is a great place to start.
 Include anything that strikes your fancy, questions for product experts, your designer, and your online community.

 Here Are a Few Tips on Building the File.

 - Have your phone or a notebook with you every waking hour to jot down ideas and snap photos.